Iamdivyak/Freelance-Web-Developer-Portfolio-Template/README.md

 ## 🚀 Quick start

 Contributions are welcome!
-If you have any ideas, suggestions, or bug fixes, please open an [issue](https://github.com/Iamdivyak/portfolio/issues) and submit a pull request.
+If you have any ideas, suggestions, or bug fixes, please feel free to open an [issue](https://github.com/Iamdivyak/portfolio/issues) and submit a pull request.
 Make sure to follow the project's code of conduct.

 > **Note**: If you are new to open source contributions, you can refer to [this](https://opensource.guide/how-to-contribute/) guide by GitHub.

 > **Warning**: Please do not spam the repository with unnecessary PRs.
+Please create PRs if and only if you are assigned to the respective issue.
 Make sure to follow the project's [code of conduct](/CODE_OF_CONDUCT.md).

 ### Installation